-Our pediatric rehab team aims to help children and teens regain function and independence after a debilitating injury or illness.
+Our inpatient pediatric rehabilitation team aims to help children and teens regain function and independence after a debilitating injury or illness.

 What makes rehabilitation beneficial?